 The conference will include papers presented by invited participants including CIGI senior fellows Aldo Chircop and Meinhard Doelle.
 Sessions will be moderated by Silvia Maciunas, Oonagh Fitzgerald and Freedom-Kai Phillips.

-Aldo Chircop is a CIGI senior fellow with the International Law Research Program and professor of law and Canada Research Chair in Maritime Law and Policy at the Schulich School of Law at Dalhousie University.
+Aldo Chircop is a CIGI senior fellow and professor of law and Canada Research Chair in Maritime Law and Policy at the Schulich School of Law at Dalhousie University.